 – Margus Vanaselja, CEO

 Baltic Workboats is a modern, well-equipped shipyard with a highly skilled workforce of over 200 people.
-During the last 17 years we’ve delivered more than 190 highly versatile vessels.
+During the two decades we’ve delivered more than 200 highly versatile vessels.
 Designed and built for the demands of governments, research institutions and multinational companies in over 20 countries worldwide.
-We’ve been granted both the ISO 9001:2015 and ISO 14001:2015 certificates and continue to develop our production quality and efficiency through an enhanced set of standards and management processes.
+We’ve been granted both the ISO 9001:2015, ISO 14001:2015 and OHSAS 18001:2007 certificates and continue to develop our production quality and efficiency through an enhanced set of standards and management processes.
 The beautiful island of Saaremaa is home to our state-of the-art indoor production facility.
 Situated in the Baltic sea and renowned for its shipbuilding heritage over many thousands of years, Saaremaa has proven to be the ideal home for our operation.

 Our worldwide customers of marine professional have come to depend on Baltic Workboats to deliver highly capable, reliable and durable workboats.
 Vessels that connect communities and support businesses; that protect marine borders and promote enhanced security; vessels that carry out search and rescue operations as well as completing scientific research and environmental work.
 A wide array of: harbor pilots, Coast Guards, Police, Customs Officials, fish inspection teams and scientific researchers rely on the Baltic Workboats fleet every day.
 Each of their specific ocean vessel requirements are tailored to the exacting specifications and needs of these marine professionals, pilots and captains.